advancedresearch/the_century_of_satire/chronology.md

 - 37 to 100 CE: [Josephus](#josephus)
 - 38 to 24 August 79 CE (might have died in eruption of Mount Vesuvius): [Drusilla of Judea](#drusilla-of-judea)
 - 72 to 73 CE: [Siege of Masada](#siege-of-masada)
+- 27 February c.
+272 to 22 May 337 CE: [Constantine the Great](#constantine-the-great)
 - 380 CE: [Edict of Thessalonica](#edict-of-thessalonica)
 - 2021 CE: [Joker Calculus is created](#joker-calculus)